rezapramudito/Mini-ATM-Application-/README.md

 # Mini-ATM-Application-
 # Please Read This Carefully
-Hello, world This is my first python project and also my first time utilizing python programming language in practical manner.
+Hello world, This is my first python project and also my first time utilizing python programming language in practical manner.
 Well this is very self explanatory, it is basically a mini ATM that you can play around with.
 Feature of this Mini ATM includes: